Best Overall: MYKUJA PGM Two-Way Chipper

 Can I use a golf chipper from the fairway?

 Chippers are not meant to be used from the fairway.
-It is better to use a wedge or hit a pitch shot with a high iron in those instances.
+In those instances, it is better to use a wedge or hit a pitch shot with high iron.
 These do not have a tall face like a wedge or iron.